Frequently Asked Questions

 Your birth doula helps you prepare mentally and physically for labor, labor along with you using position changes, smooth the ambiance in the birth room and keeping you grounded and connected to your baby through the experience.
 If an epidural becomes part of your experience, she is highly skilled at helping you stay connected to your experience and helping minimize some of the more common, annoying side-effects of medication.
 Pushing with an epidural can be a confusing experience.
 The calming voice of your doula can help ground you and keep you focused on the muscle memory that helps guide your baby down the birth canal.
 She also helps you make the best use of the rest periods in between pushes.

 She supports you as a family providing information on what may happen next and helping you navigate your plan as you go.
-MotherMe Birth Doulas are all Breastfeeding Educators, so they’re marvelously helpful in guiding you to help your baby with the first latch and positioning.
+TCDA doulas are they’re marvelously helpful in guiding you to help your baby with the first latch and positioning.

 Do I need a doula if I’m planning to have a planned cesarean birth?